 Most people know product features and benefits but it is worth understanding what they are before we introduce the advantage into this sales methodology.

 The benefits are derived from the features but as you might pick up from the benefits examples, there is a missing link.
-If I didn't know anything about photography then I wouldn't understand how you go from 24 megapixel to a sharper image, or 18-135mm to greater flexibility.
+If I didn't know anything about photography then I wouldn't understand how you go from 24 megapixels to a sharper image or 18-135mm to greater flexibility.
 There needs to be an explanation of how you get from one to the other.
 This is the part we often miss when selling something that we ourselves know very well and this is why the FAB selling technique is a great tool to use.
-We assume that people make the link but often they do not, and it leaves them not truly undertanding or truly believing what we are telling them.
+We assume that people make the link but often they do not, and it leaves them not truly understanding or truly believing what we are telling them.
 Therefore we need the advantage.

 So combining features advantages and benefits provides clearer communication and understanding.
 It then aids the memory of the prospective buyer because they understand how the benefit is derived.
 This is especially important for complex technical sales, selling professional services which are not well known or for selling your competitive advantage.
 It can then be worked into sales presentations, sales scripts and certainly into all marketing communication materials.